microsoft/ApplicationInsights-Kubernetes/README.md

     dotnet build

 ### Test
-We uses [xUnit](https://xunit.github.io/) and [Moq](https://github.com/Moq/moq4/wiki/Quickstart) for our unit tests.
+We use [xUnit](https://xunit.github.io/) and [Moq](https://github.com/Moq/moq4/wiki/Quickstart) for our unit tests.
 To run unit tests:

     dotnet test tests\UnitTests\UnitTests.csproj

 ### Code-Conventions
-We uses C# and please follow the coding conventions here: [C# Coding Conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx).
+We use C# and please follow the coding conventions here: [C# Coding Conventions](https://msdn.microsoft.com/en-us/library/ff926074.aspx).
 When there is special conventions, we will post it in Wiki.

 ### Branches
 * The default branch is 'develop'.
 Please submit all pull requests for new features to this branch.